Last updated on 8 October 2025

 ‘Short stay’ means up to 90 days within any 180-day period.
 This period is calculated as a single period for all the European countries using the EES.

-The system applies to you if you are a non-EU national and you:
+The system applies to you if you are a non-EU national who either:

 • need a short-stay visa to travel to the European countries using the EES